3 Simple Ways to Save Money Whilst Still Spending

 As I'm impatient, I can't wait for my points to build up enough for a holiday, but I have had numerous free meals out bought on points.
-The advice you get constantly to cook at home to save you money can be thrown out of the window when you know you're getting your meal for free!
+The advice you constantly get to cook at home to save you money can be thrown out of the window when you know you're getting your meal for free!

 Many of my friends and family have now moved over to similar cards to mine after they've seen the free rewards I get.

-Other credit cards may also provide you with cashback on your spend.
+Other credit cards may also provide you with cashback on your spending.
 However, there is usually a minimum spend to activate this, or it is a short-term offer to entice you into applying for their card.

 There are a few more laborious ways to save money whilst spending, but these methods don't even require much thought or any changes to your current habits.

-For store loyalty cards, I recommend seeing if they have an app to use instead of a physical card, or a keyfob card with a barcode on it, otherwise you will end up carrying a lot of cards and struggle to find them when you need them.
+For store loyalty cards, I recommend seeing if they have an app to use instead of a physical card or a keyfob card with a barcode on it; otherwise, you will end up carrying a lot of cards and struggle to find them when you need them.